KazumaYamamoto2023/DSC180B-Q2-Project/README.md

 ## Data Description
 This dataset contains transaction records of 445 phishing accounts and 445 non-phishing accounts of Ethereum.
 We obtain 445 phishing accounts labeled by [Etherscan](etherscan.io) and the same number of randomly selected unlabeled accounts as our objective nodes.
 The dataset can be used to conduct node classification of financial transaction networks.

 We collect the transaction records based on an assumption that for a typical money transfer flow centered on a phishing node, the previous node of the phishing node may be a victim, and the next one to three nodes may be the bridge nodes with money laundering behaviors, as figure shows.
-Therefore, we collect subgraphs by [K-order sampling](https://ieeexplore.ieee.org/document/8964468) with K-in = 1, K-out = 3 for each of the 890 objective nodes and then splice them into a large-scale network with 86,623 nodes.
+Therefore, we collect subgraphs by [K-order sampling](https://ieeexplore.ieee.org/document/8964468) with K-in = 1, K-out = 3 for each of the 890 objective nodes and then splice them into a large-scale network with 86,623 nodes and 106,083 edges.

 ![A schematic illustration of a directed K-order subgraph for phishing node classification.](https://s1.ax1x.com/2020/03/27/GCZGmd.md.jpg)